MahouShoujoMivutilde/lsidups/README.md

 ```

 Both of them allow you to map shell commands to keys, so the possibilities are endless.
 E.g. you could macgyver some [dmenu](https://tools.suckless.org/dmenu/)/[fzf](https://github.com/junegunn/fzf) based mover, use [trash-cli](https://github.com/andreafrancia/trash-cli) for deletion, etc.

+---

+Also it is worth noting that lsidups merges groups if some of their items are the same.
+I think it makes sense from the user perspective, but the resulting group might contain images that are not all actually similar with each other.

+Let's say we have 3 images: 1.png, 2.png, 3.png.

+Hashes of 1 and 2 are similar enough to be considered related, and 2 and 3 are also similar enough, but 1 and 3 are far apart enough to be considered different.

+By default they will be grouped like [1.png 2.png 3.png].

+If you want to get 2 groups: [1.png 2.png] and [2.png 3.png] - pass flag `-g`.

 ### Caching